-Saxon House is a purpose built block of 36 self contained flats used as sheltered accommodation for adults over 55 years old.
-The building is built on sloping ground with the left hand section set across 2 storeys and the right hand section set across 3 storeys.
+Henry Smith House is a purpose built block of 27 self contained flats used as sheltered accommodation for adults over 55 years old.
+The building is set across 2 and 3 storeys.
 Flats are accessed via corridors which are adequately sub divided with fire resisting construction.